janobyte/scrape-olx-allegro/README.md

 # scrape-olx-allegro
 Web Scraping on the example of e-commerce.

-Full project explained in full_paper.pdf file
+Full project explanation in full_paper.pdf file